matterhorn103/quanstants/README.md

 Quantity(4.472135954999579392818347337, m)
 ```

-Addition and subtraction is possible when it makes physical sense i.e. when the units of the two quantities are the same or have the same dimension:
+Addition and subtraction is possible when it makes physical sense i.e. when the units of the two quantities are the same or have the same dimensions:
 ```python
 >>> (4 * qu.metre) + (0.5 * qu.metre)
 Quantity(4.5, m)